cortexlabs/cortex/docs/deployments/system-packages.md

 ## Bash script

-Cortex looks inside the root directory of the project for a file named `dependencies.sh`. (i.e. the directory which contains `cortex.yaml`).
+Cortex looks for a file named `dependencies.sh` in the top level Cortex project directory (i.e. the directory which contains `cortex.yaml`).
+For example:

 ```text
 ./iris-classifier/